 Since October 2000, Duarte has regularly been an engineering consultant in the field of power electronic amplifiers for several high tech companies in the Eindhoven region, especially at Heliox BV in nearby Best.

 Jorge Duarte received his MSc degree in 1980 from the University of Rio de Janeiro (Brazil) and his PhD degree in 1985 from the National Polytechnic Institute of Lorraine-Nancy (France).
-Duarte has been with Eindhoven University of Technology (TU/e) as an Assistant Professor since 1988.
+Duarte has been with Eindhoven University of Technology (TU/e) as a Lecturer (UD) since 1988.

 Essay on magnetic-wind mills part I analysis and design(2019)